Amine-Itani/Unit-1/Projects/Project-1.md

 if access == True: # access granted
     # continue ledger functions
 ```
 Ms. Sato requires a system to protect their private data.
 I thought about using a login system to accomplish this using a while loop and if statements.
+This login system is good because it allows for attempts to be made in the case of typos, and returns feedback (errors).
 The while loops continues when access is false and attempts > 0, and asks for user input, which the if statements check with the csv file where usernames and passwords are saved (more on reading csv files in a later function) to verify them.
 The while loop also decreases attempts by 1 from 3 to eventually stop the program if too many attempts (>3) are made.
 If access is true, the if statements will allow the program to keep going.
 The flow diagram for this function is show in **Figure 2**.

 ### Deposits and Withdrawals
 ```.py